 Criminal Mischief.
 Criminal mischief is defined as knowingly damaging the property of another (or property owned jointly with another).
 Probably the best known form of criminal mischief is vandalism.
 Criminal mischief charges also occur in domestic violence situations when one person damages another’s personal belongings.

 The penalties and severity of criminal mischief charges depend on the value of the items damaged.
-If the value of the items is less than $500, criminal mischief is a misdemeanor charge.
-If the damage is greater than $500 dollars, it is a felony.
+If the value of the items is $1,000 or less, criminal mischief is a misdemeanor charge.
+If the damage is over $1,000, it is a felony.

 Robbery.
 Robbery is theft using force or the threat of force.
 Unlike other forms of theft, the victim must be present for a crime to be called a robbery.